Which landing systems do Schiphol runways have?

 ILS stands for Instrument Landing System.
 This system helps aircraft to make a gradual approach towards the runway, in a straight line and at a fixed angle, in all visibility conditions.
 The ILS guides the plane to the right position (horizontal guidance) and simultaneously indicates the correct altitude (vertical guidance).
 The ILS sends out a signal that aircraft can pick up around 11 kilometres away from the runway.
 From that point, the pilot can use the ILS signal to help them land the plane.
 A major advantage of this system is that aircraft can approach on autopilot, for example when visibility is poor.

-What is a PAPI?
+Wat is een PAPI?

 PAPI stands for Precision Approach Path Indicator.
 This system consists of 3 different coloured lights that allow the pilot to see whether the aircraft is keeping to the correct descent angle of 3 degrees when landing.
 The PAPI therefore has the same function as the ILS’ vertical guidance, but then using the pilot’s own vision.
 During an optimal landing, the pilot sees half of the lights turn red and the other half turn white.
 This means that the aircraft is following the best possible path towards the runway.
 This system was originally used for aircraft carriers.